 One of my favorite jobs at Cemetery Dance Publications is the day-to-day book production work.

 We published two new Stephen King books in 2010: the World’s First Edition of Blockade Billy and the Deluxe Limited Edition of Full Dark, No Stars.
 Most collectors never get to see “behind the scenes” of the creation of a Limited Edition book, so I thought it would be fun to discuss how the cover artwork and design for Full Dark, No Stars came to be.

 If you’ve read Full Dark, No Stars, you know this book has a really dark heart, which made deciding on a cover image and designing that cover a serious challenge.
 Plus, we were publishing three editions of the book (Slipcased Gift Edition, Signed Limited Edition, Signed Lettered Edition), so this one book would actually have three different dust jackets.

 Tomislav spent weeks on the painting, showing us each stage and discussing ideas and looking for feedback and suggestions to nail the tone, and he has very graciously allowed me to reprint those different drafts on this page, so you can get a better feel for the process of how the artwork was created.

 Below is the very first, very rough pass Tomislav sent us to get the ball rolling.
 This image was never meant to be anywhere near “final,” as you can tell by the fuzzy, unfinished nature of the artwork.
-This was just a starting point to get the conversation and feedback process going:
+It’s basically a painted sketch, and this was just a starting point to get the conversation and feedback process going:

 We liked the direction Tomislav was headed in and we suggested the back image literally become a mirror of the front image, so he rotated the scene and changed it from day to night: